 Primary Preceptors: Natalea Suchy, Adriane Irwin, Lorinda Anderson

 1175 Mt Hood Ave, Woodburn, OR 97071

-The resident assigned to this location will spend ~50% of their time at Yakima Valley Farm Worker’s Clinic, 40% of their time at the Corvallis site within Community Health Centers of Benton/Linn Counties and 10% of their time in activities relating to the OSU College of Pharmacy.
+The resident assigned to this location will spend ~80% of their time at Yakima Valley Farm Worker’s Clinic, and 10% of their time in activities relating to the OSU College of Pharmacy.
 Yakima Valley Farm Worker’s Clinic prides itself on making a difference for families living in Oregon's mid-Willamette Valley.
 Yakima Valley Farm Worker’s Clinic is a Federally Qualified Health Center(FQHC) that is part of Yakima Valley Farm Workers Clinic.
 Our health care team is committed to providing quality health services and has received a Patient-Centered Health Home certification.